Slightly-Deranged-Lunatic/Wordle-Solver/README.md

 This code was written by a novice, however, I am quite proud of what I have wrote given my knowledge

+This repo is currently not accepting any contributions, sorry!

 Installation
 ---